neetoons/pawn-android-toolchain/README.md

 3. Open the **AcodeX Terminal** (it may connect automatically).
 4. Execute `startalpine`.
 5. Navigate to your project folder using `cd` in the `/sdcard` directories.

 ---
-## SAMP/OPEN.MP Server installation

-Enter the command `install-omp` or `install-samp` to easily download the SA-MP/OPEN.MP server for Linux into your gamemode.

----